Angular CLI – Local Branch Compiling for Mac Users

 This method of compiling is used for Web projects based on Angular CLI.
 It uses the WiFi router’s IP address to access a specific branch with any device connected to it.

-We’ve all been in a position when a nasty bug appeared right before launching a new version of the project.
+We’ve all been in a position where a nasty bug appeared before launching a new project version.
 When that happens, it hits the pause button for an indefinite amount of time.

-Q: How better to solve the bug if not by using a branch?
+Q: How better to solve the bug without using a branch?

 Q: How to know if the bug was fixed before merging it?